-As pediatric dentists, Dr. Kim, Dr. Emily, and Dr. Kamath strive to help children grow into adulthood with healthy dental habits.
+As Pediatric Dentist Specialists, we strive to help children grow into adulthood with healthy dental habits.
 Establishing and maintaining good oral health early will radically reduce a child’s chances of developing decay and infection later.

 Examining a child at a young age is an opportunity for parents to receive information from us regarding important issues about their child’s health such as: